Policy

 The Action Plan calls for a national, coordinated and systemic approach to the collection and use of rare disease data to enable the monitoring and accumulation of knowledge for more timely and accurate diagnosis, best practice and health service planning.
 Registries are fundamental to increasing rare disease knowledge around clinical practice, epidemiology and post-market surveillance of therapeutics.
 They are also vitally important for linking people to clinical trials for new treatments and therapies.
 There are numerous registries collecting different types of data on specific rare diseases—both in Australia and overseas.
 To understand more about the rare disease registry landscape in Australia please read the Audit of Australian Rare Disease Registries.
 Below are some links to Australian registries and biobank information, as well as references to international best practice.

-If you are looking for a rare disease organsation relevant to your research, please visit the A–Z Support Directory.
-For more information about a specific rare disease, please visit the A–Z list of rare disease information.
+If you are looking for a rare disease organsation relevant to your research, or more information about a specific rare disease, please visit the Rare Disease Directory.
 If you do not find the rare disease you are looking for, please visit Genetic and Rare Diseases (GARD) Information Center for more information, remembering that information on GARD is based on the American healthcare system.

 Guides and Resources